-As mentioned earlier, we started the hike at the Five Flower Lake (Multi-colored Lake), but that was after we visited the Arrow Bamboo Lake and Panda Lake (hopping off and on the shuttle to visit those attractions and save a little time by minimizing the amount of walking).
+As mentioned earlier, we started the hike at the Five Flower Lake (Multi-colored Lake), but that was after we visited the Arrow Bamboo Lake and Panda Lake.

 We arrived at the Jiuzhai Airport from Chengdu, which was 424km away (a 1-hour flight or 7.5-hour drive).
 Chengdu was a 2.5-hour flight from Hong Kong, 1,963km (21 hours drive or over 3 hours flight) west of Shanghai, and 1,818km (20 hours drive or over 3 hours flight) southwest of Beijing.

 Find A Place To Stay

 Trip Planning Resources

 Visitor Comments:Got something you'd like to share or say to keep the conversation going?
 Feel free to leave a comment below...

 No users have replied to the content on this page